userver-framework/userver/scripts/docs/en/userver/synchronization.md

 @snippet engine/future_test.cpp  Sample engine::Future usage

 In this case, the main mechanism for transmitting data remains the return of values from TaskWithResult.

+### engine::WaitAny

+The most effective way to wait for one of the asynchronous operations is to use engine::WaitAny, engine::WaitAnyFor or engine::WaitAnyUntil:

+@snippet src/engine/wait_any_test.cpp sample waitany

+It works with different types of tasks and futures.
+For example could be used to get the ready HTTP requests ASAP:

+@snippet src/clients/http/client_wait_test.cpp HTTP Client - waitany

 ### concurrent::MpscQueue